Grilled Mushroom Crostini with Smoked Honey and Aged Balsamic. Your new favorite vegetarian appetizer that you can cook entirely on the grill!

 Smoked honey, my friend!
 Find the recipe for smoked honey here.

 Because we’re using a couple types of mushrooms here, and they’re pretty small, we’re cooking them on a cast iron pan placed on the grill.
 This makes it easier keep everything together without falling through the grill grates.
 You can ertainly cook this over the stovetop, but when we’re on the road at an event we don’t have a stovetop to use.
 Plus this is just a great idea for any outdoor cooking plans you may have (or picnic, or camping, or just to impress your friends at your next backyard cookout).

 Just preheat your grill to a nice high heat.
 Place the butter, onions, and mushrooms in that cast iron pan and place directly on the grill until the shrooms and onions have softened.

 Once your mushrooms are softened you can use that space to toast up your bread.
 If you have room just put them side by side.
 But I like to toast the bread just before serving so it’s nice and warm.
 Oh so comforting that way.

-Just drizzle the bread with a kiss of olive oil and place directly on the grill.
-Don’t walk away or get lost in the abyss of your phone because these bad boys toast up fast.
+Just drizzle the bread slices with a kiss of olive oil and place directly on the grill.
+Don’t walk away because these bad boys toast up fast.
 I’m talking less than one minute per side.
 So babysit them and don’t let them burn, because ain’t nobody got time for burnt toast!

-Don’t go too fine.
+- Chop up mushroom mix: Don’t chop too fine.
 Just a rough chop to get those big bites down to a manageable portion.

-Next, depending on the size of your slices you could go 1-2 tablespoons of the filling.
+- Assemble Grilled Mushroom Crostini: Start by spreading a layer of goat cheese (or chèvre) on the toasted baguette slices.
+Next, depending on the size of your slices add 1-2 tablespoons of the filling.
 Then drizzle with aged balsamic, and that incredible smoked honey sent from the gods.